beaverbuilder/documentation/beaver-builder/developer/container-modules.md

 sidebar_label: Container Modules
 ---

 Container modules are modules that can accept other modules as children, similar to rows and columns.
-The Box and Loop modules in Beaver Builder are examples of container modules.
+The Box module in Beaver Builder and Loop module in Beaver Themer are examples of container modules.

 Creating a container module is very similar to creating a regular module, with a few additional things you need to do.

 ### Excluding Wrappers

 While this isn't necessary for container modules, it's often desired.
 By default, the builder will include legacy wrapper divs on modules.
-To exclude those, you need to set `'include_wrapper' => false` in the module config and render the module attributes on the top-level element in the `frontend.php` file.
+To exclude those, you need to set [`'include_wrapper' => false`](custom-modules/08-module-property-reference.md#include_wrapper-boolean) in the module config and render the module attributes on the top-level element in the `frontend.php` file.

 ```php
 <?php